-7. TRAINING
+5. TRAINING

-Whole-School in-service training on safeguarding issues, including the Prevent duty (all staff have completed the general awareness training module online), will be updated and undertaken regularly, in line with advice from the Safeguarding Partners.
-All staff (including the Heads) are expected to attend relevant training and are trained to manage disclosures of child on child sexual violence Informal updates are given by the DSLs usually via the resources section on MyConcern, by email or in minuted staff briefings as required, for instance by changes in regulations or best practice, and at least annually.
+Whole-School in-service training on safeguarding issues, including the Prevent duty, will be updated and undertaken regularly, in line with advice from the Safeguarding Partners.
+All staff (including the Heads) are expected to attend relevant training and are trained to manage disclosures of child on child sexual violence Informal updates are given by the DSLs usually via the resources section on CPOMS, by email or in minuted staff briefings as required, for instance by changes in regulations or best practice, and at least annually.
 All staff (including the Heads) are trained in online safety via whole school INSET sessions.